4/29/2020

 Operator

 Great.
 Thank you.
-Thanks, Don.
+Thanks, John.
 Thanks, Ken.
+Mm-hmm.
 Thank you.
 Our next question comes from Kyle Voigt with KBW.
 Welcome back, Kyle.

 speaker

-Hey, I'm sorry about that and I'm sorry about the question that was just asked in the last couple, but it was just on expenses.
-I know there's a, I think there's a $1.54 billion annual expense run rate if you just look at the first quarter and kind of analyze that.
+Hey, I'm sorry about that, and I'm sorry the question was just asked in the last couple, but it was just on expenses.
+I know there's a – I think there's a $1.54 billion annual expense run rate if you just look at the first quarter and kind of analyze that.
 Guidance is at $164 to $165.
-I'm just wondering if, John, if you could help bridge the gap there in terms of what's going to drive the incremental spend the remainder of the year.
-And is there expense flex below that guidance range if the options for something open and you're traveling with expenses and other expenses remain low due to COVID-19?
+Just wondering if, John, if you could help us bridge the gap there in terms of what's going to drive the incremental spend over the remainder of the year.
+And is their expense flex below that guidance range if the option floor doesn't open and your travel expenses and other expenses remain low due to COVID-19?

 speaker